Lost or Stolen Mcard - Ann Arbor Campus

 The new Mcard number will be forwarded and updated in access control reader systems that operate Housing meal plans, Blue Bucks, residence halls, ITS computer labs, and most campus buildings.
 If cardholders had inactivated their meal plans and Blue Bucks online, then the cardholders will need to reactivate their meal plans and Blue Bucks after obtaining newly replaced Mcards online at the same website.
 If cardholders have special/particular access to other locations, the new 16 digit card number will need to be given to the access control administrator of each access control system.

 Students who had men's basketball or hockey season tickets need to email email@example.com with their name, student ID number, and the number on the back of their new Mcard.
 Not having your Mcard updated with the Athletics Ticket Office will affect your attendance at games.

 Replacement Mcards will not change cardholders' eight digit UMID number.

 Police reports/waived fees

-If an Mcard was stolen and a police report was filed with Department of Public Safety or other police agency (police reports from other countries even accepted as long as it is in English), the fee will be waived.
+If an Mcard was stolen and a police report was filed with Department of Public Safety & Security or other police agency (police reports from other countries even accepted as long as it is in English), the fee will be waived.
 A copy of the report or the report number must be given to the ID issuing station prior to the issuance of a replacement card.

 Once a replacement Mcard is issued, all previous Mcards become invalid.
 If a cardholder locates a previously lost Mcard (after a replacement card is issued), the previously lost card cannot be reactivated or used to turn in to an ID issuing station to avoid paying a replacement fee.